 By 1970, Erie had evolved into a full-service community health center and was officially incorporated as a separate entity from Erie Neighborhood House.
 The 1980s brought more growth and change: The Erie Senior Health Center was established onsite at a high-rise apartment complex for senior citizens.
 The Erie Teen Health Center was converted from a makeshift clinic in an apartment into a full-fledged clinic in 1985.
 In 1986, our original health center moved from Erie Street to Chicago Avenue.
 Erie established a full service Humboldt Park health center in 1986.
 In 1988, Chicago’s mayor declared October 6 Erie Family Health Center Day in recognition of Erie’s contributions to the health and well-being of Chicago’s medically underserved communities.

 As the years passed, the number of patients in need of comprehensive, culturally sensitive health care services continued to increase.
 By 1987, our West Town location was serving more than 2,000 patients a month.

-Today, Erie serves more than 40,000 patients a year at thirteen health centers, including five large primary care centers, the region’s only stand-alone teen health center, five school-based health centers and two oral health centers.
+Today, Erie serves more than 50,000 medical and 9,300 dental patients a year at 13 health centers, including four large primary care centers that offer integrated medical and dental health services, three additional large primary care centers, the region’s only stand-alone teen and young adult health center, and five school-based health centers.

 Although more than half a century has passed since Dr. Snyder first began providing medical care for West Town’s elderly, our mission remains the same: to deliver high quality health care services to Chicago’s medically underserved residents with compassion and respect—regardless of their ability to pay.